pswpswpsw/pswpswpsw.github.io/_pages/services.md

 * Reviewer
-  * SIAM Journal on Scientific Computing, Journal of Nonlinear Science, Proceedings of the Royal Society A, AIAA Journal, Journal of Sound and Vibration, IEEE Access, Entropy, AIAA Scitech Conferences, Fluids
+  * SIAM Journal on Scientific Computing, Journal of Nonlinear Science, Proceedings of the Royal Society A, AIAA Journal, Journal of Sound and Vibration, IEEE Access, Entropy, Fluids

 * President
   * MTech (2016 – Present)